bhnord/activities/README.md

 Experience the springtime bloom of our renowned collection of over 400 lilacs.
 <a href="https://arboretum.harvard.edu/events-2/lilacs-at-the-arnold-arboretum/" target="_blank">info link</a>

+### Volo's Women's Walk Club - Somerville

+**05/11 09:30AM - 05/11 11:00AM @ Club Volo Assembly Row**
+Join us for our Volo Boston Women's Walk Club in Assembly Row!
+<a href="https://www.volosports.com/d/67ddafad3e1827c79f255295" target="_blank">info link</a>

 ### Duckling Day

 **05/11 10:00AM - 05/11 12:30PM @ Parkman Bandstand**
 Duckling Day is a celebration of the children’s classic book Make Way for Ducklings by Robert McCloskey, held annually on Mother’s Day.
 <a href="http://friendsofthepublicgarden.org/events/ducklingday/" target="_blank">info link</a>

-### Volo's Women's Walk Club - Somerville

-**05/11 09:30AM - 05/11 11:00AM @ Club Volo Assembly Row**
-Join us for our Volo Boston Women's Walk Club in Assembly Row!
-<a href="https://www.volosports.com/d/67ddafad3e1827c79f255295" target="_blank">info link</a>

 # Monday, May 12, 2025

+# Tuesday, May 13, 2025